ByAUJay

 - Annual Rewards:

-- Estimated at 7% APR on a stake of 1 million tokens (~$1 million).
+- You can expect about a 7% APR on a stake of 1 million tokens, which is roughly around $1 million.

 6. Best Practices for Validator Economics Optimization

-- Monitor Network and Reward Metrics: Use analytics tools for real-time insights.
+- Keep an Eye on Network and Reward Metrics: Leverage analytics tools for real-time insights into how things are performing.

-- Manage Slashing Risks: Use secure key management and uptime monitoring.
+- Tackle Slashing Risks: Prioritize secure key management and set up uptime monitoring to stay safe.

 7. Practical Examples and Emerging Trends